 Afterwards my entire being would feel wafer thin and drained of any life, like it was one second away from giving up and disappearing.
 All I could do was lie in bed and count my thinned out heart beats for hours on end as I waited for enough strength to be able to get out of bed so I could get some food and water.”

-There was also huge amounts of unimaginably intense emotions that accompanied it and I would spend hours crying and releasing anger.
+There was also huge amounts of unimaginably intense emotions that accompanied it and I would spend hours crying and releasing anger every single day.
 A lot of the time it was like being a wild animal.

 A lot of what was being processed was oppression of the feminine energy, which processed as hundreds of hours of rape visualisations and other violence.
 There was also processing a lot of really disgusting aspects of our animal nature.

 My entire experience was under-toned with excruciating confusion, fear and loneliness for the whole ride.
 In a way this was one of the worst things – losing touch with the ability to connect with other people in such a profound way was excruciating.
-If I am honest, I still struggle with aspects of this.
+It was like being cut off from humanity.

 Art, music and poetry was one of the things that kept me company.
-Listening to other people share their difficult experiences through music gave me a sense of connection – it felt like what I was going through was in some way relatable.
+The bridge that creativity can build even between unimaginably different experiences is incredible and one of the lessons I was here to learn.
+It gave me a sense of connection and felt like what I was going through was in some small way, reachable.

 This is what it was like being me in a good moment – when I felt a sense of connection with the world around me and a sense of purpose.
 It was incredibly magical at times and I did manage to have a serious amount of fun.